Meet our Office Staff

 Tamar Fix, Executive Director

-Tamar Fix is thrilled to be joining Lincoln Square Synagogue as Executive Director.
-She comes to us from North Shore Synagogue in Syosset, NY, where she also served as Executive Director.
+Tamar Fix is thrilled to be at Lincoln Square Synagogue as Executive Director.
+She comes to LSS from North Shore Synagogue in Syosset, NY, where she also served as Executive Director.
 Prior to North Shore, she worked at Central Queens YM & YWHA in Forest Hills, serving as the Director of the Kids Korner After School Program.
 Tamar appreciates the eclectic nature of Synagogue work & community center work as it offers the opportunity & excitement of being in a constant state of learning and growth.
 One of her greatest joys is connecting with people on a multi-generational level and she feels gratified in knowing the same opportunity lies in working at Lincoln Square Synagogue.
 Tamar brings her strong interpersonal and administrative skills to LSS as well as her personal commitment to Modern Orthodox Jewish life, tradition and community.
 It is her every hope & desire that she will meet and get to know most, if not every, constituent of LSS.
 Though her goals as ED are lofty, chief among them is to become an honorable link in LSS's humble and historical 1964 beginnings.

 Tamar received her B.S. from Queens College and earned her M.A. from Hofstra University in Marriage & Family Therapy.
 In addition to her Synagogue & Jewish communal work, Tamar is a published author whose writing has appeared in both book form and periodicals.
 Fluent in Hebrew & raised steeped in both Israeli and American culture, Tamar is equally at home in each.
-Tamar currently resides in Queens, NY with her three year old son Nate.
+Tamar currently resides in Queens, NY with her four year old son Nate.

 Robin Epstein, Administrative Assistant